If you are concerned about your heart, see your doctor. If you suspect you may be having a heart attack, call triple zero (000).

 Coronary artery disease occurs when the coronary arteries become clogged with fatty deposits.

-A heart attack occurs when a blockage in a coronary artery cuts the blood (and oxygen) supply to heart muscle.
+A heart attack occurs when a blockage in a coronary artery reduces the blood (and oxygen) supply to heart muscle.

 Heart failure occurs when the heart pumps less effectively, potentially causing tiredness, shortness of breath and sometimes swelling in the legs.